What is LeaderworX?

 LeaderworX is for young adults seeking to discern how they can work for justice, peace, and human dignity.
 It is also a great opportunity for those considering a long-term service program, discerning how to make the world a better place, or just trying to figure out what is next in life.

 To apply for LeaderworX, please click below.
-The application deadline for LeaderworX 2020 has been extended to May 15, 2020.
+The application deadline for LeaderworX 2021 is May 1, 2021.

 What does LeaderworX look like?